-If you love castles, like I do, you really must visit Sintra.
+If you love castles, like I do, you really must visit Sintra, Portugal.
 Sintra is a beautiful town less than an hour away from Lisbon where Portugal’s elite built exquisite palaces, extravagant residences, and decorative gardens.
 The “Landscape of Sintra” is on the UNESCO World Heritage List.
 I was really surprised and a little overwhelmed when I learned just how much there was to see – I couldn’t even fit it all in one blog post!
 I wanted to share what I learned from my visit to help you plan your own Sintra tour.

 Note: This post contains affiliate links.
 Please see disclosure for more information.